massle/cpddl/README.md

 ## Building with Makefile

-Easiest way to compile the library and the binaries that come with the
+This project is built with [GNU Make](https://www.gnu.org/software/make), and the compilation can be configured by adding a ``Makefile.config`` file with the configuration setting to the top directory.
+It is recommended to start by copying ``Makefile.config.tpl`` to ``Makefile.config`` and modify it to your liking.

-library:
+The easiest and fastest way the build the working system is by calling:
 ```sh
   $ ./scripts/build.sh
 ```
-This builds the library with [bliss](https://users.aalto.fi/~tjunttil/bliss) and [cudd](https://davidkebo.com/cudd) libraries which are compiled from local copies in ``third-party/`` directory.
+It builds the library with [bliss](https://users.aalto.fi/~tjunttil/bliss) and [cudd](https://davidkebo.com/cudd) libraries which are compiled from local copies in the ``third-party/`` directory.
 It also tries to automatically find [minizinc](https://www.minizinc.org/) installed on your system.

 You can change default configuration by adding ``Makefile.config`` file